When it comes to support, it’s worth hiring the best. Here’s how to write a customer service job description that will help you do it…

 Customer service rock stars will pass over postings titled “Seeking customer support representative,” because they know that that’s where everyone else is applying.

-If you want the best — and you do; I’ll explain why in a moment — you need to write job descriptions that stand out and speak their language.
+If you want the best — and I’ll explain why you do in a moment — you need to write job descriptions that stand out and speak their language.

 Why It Pays to Hire the Best Customer Support Representatives